peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Divide
-    public EDecimal Divide​(EDecimal divisor, EContext ctx) Divides this arbitrary-precision decimal number by another arbitrary-precision decimal number.
-The preferred exponent for the result is this object's exponent minus the divisor's exponent.
+    public EDecimal Divide​(EDecimal divisor, EContext ctx) Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
+When possible, the result will be exact.

 **Parameters:**